jaredpalmer/razzle/examples/with-afterjs-react-native-web-apollo/README.md

 ## Idea behind the example

-This is a basic, bare-bones example of how to use After.js and Razzle.
+This is a basic, bare-bones example of how to use Razzle with After.js, react-native-web, and Apollo.